LSAT Basic Information

 The LSAT and Law School Admission

 All available evidence indicates that the LSAT is a major factor in law school admissions decisions.
-The Law School Admission Council (LSAC), the accrediting body for law degree programs, requires all institutions to report the LSAT scores of its accepted students at the 25th, 50th, and 75th percentiles.
+The Law School Admission Council, which is the accrediting body for law degree programs, requires all institutions to report the LSAT scores of its accepted students at the 25th, 50th, and 75th percentiles.
 Reviewing this information demonstrates a strong correlation between LSAT scores and institutional selectivity and prestige; the elite schools almost invariably have the highest LSAT scores.
 Furthermore, law school rankings are partially based on LSAT performance.
 The U.S. News & World Report rankings methodology, for example, devotes 25% of a school's ranking to a metric called "selectivity," half of which is determined by the program's median LSAT score.
 This means that test scores account for one-eighth (12.5%) of a law school's position in the U.S. News rankings, giving programs an incentive to admit applicants with high scores.
 Finally, LSAC data on law school admission show that LSAT performance is often more strongly linked to admission than undergraduate GPA.
 Prospective law students can easily peruse this information on the LSAC website.

 LSAT Statistics and Employment Outcomes

 Over the past 20 years or so, the total number of annual LSAT administrations has fluctuated between about 100,000 and 170,000.
-During the most recent testing year for which data are available, the LSAT was taken approximately 130,000 times.
-Over the same 20-year period, between 40,000 and 52,000 students began law school each year, indicating multiple test attempts for many prospective law students.
-LSAC tracks employment outcomes for each graduating law school class.
-Their statistics show that within nine months of graduation, about 68% of the latest class secured jobs that require bar passage (this class was comprised of about 35,000 students).
-These numbers vary widely by institution; the top schools usually report employment rates of 95% or higher while the lowest-ranked programs can have rates of 35% or below.
+During the most recent testing year for which data is available (2023-2024 testing year), the LSAT was taken approximately 155,070 times.
+This was a 17.7% increase from the previous year, and represented the third-highest number of test administrations in the exam's history.
+Over the same 20-year period, between 40,000 and 52,000 students began law school each year, indicating that many prospective law students took the LSAT more than once.

 LSAT Preparation